Skip to main content

 Types of nurses

 The British Columbia College of Nurses and Midwives (BCCNM) regulates all nursing professions in British Columbia.
-Each designation brings specialized knowledge, skills and abilities to clients and health care teams.
+Each licensee group brings specialized knowledge, skills, and abilities to clients and health-care teams.
+Across all licensee groups, nursing practice in BC is grounded in relational practice, a commitment to equity, and recognition of the social determinants of health — foundations that shape how nurses engage with clients, families, and communities across diverse settings and lifespans.

 Licensed practical nurses (LPN)